When working with a flow-based Kanban system there are a few statements that I would suggest most teams should bear in mind.

 As a result, I have spent years focusing on how to enable Agility beyond the teams and at a business level.
 These days, the term Business Agility is becoming very prominent as more and more business are finding ways to make a true and lasting impact on their results by expanding agility beyond the team.

-Kanban’s focus on service delivery and flow management makes it a particularly useful approach for enabling truly transformative changes to organisations.
+Flight Levels’ focus on Business Agility and flow management makes it a particularly useful approach for enabling truly transformative changes to organisations.

 There are also remarkable pieces of work authored by colleagues such as Klaus Leopold, Daniel Vacanti and Patrick Steyaert that describe how the biggest opportunities for predictability, improvement, flow management and metrics are at business level.